Sephike/final_project_test/README.md

 ![XGBoost Results](Images/xgboost_results.PNG)

-### Future models to Explore
+### Future Models to Explore
-Looking at the machine learning models available, the next model that fits the data and would be a good model to explore is the Cluster Centroid model.
+To build a more predictive model for video game sales, we would switch out ESRB Ratings and Genre with budget or development cycle.
+Additional columns of data are needed to explore other factors that contribute to NA Sales.
+Regression was the main focus of this analysis, but with additional columns of data, then using machine learning models focused on decision trees could be explored.

 ## Dashboard